 Pele is the most iconic footballer of the Twentieth Century.
 He epitomised the flair, joy and passion the Brazilians bought to the game.

 Pele was born Edson Arantes do Nascimento on 23 October 1940 in Três Corações, Minas Gerais, Brazil.
 He was named after the American inventor Thomas Edison (his parents removed the i).
-In his childhood, he gained a nickname ‘Pele’ – after he mispronouced the name of a goalkeeper ‘Bile’ – Initially Pele disliked it and complained, but the more he complained, the more it stuck.
-Pele has no meaning, though the word Bilé is Hebrew for “miracle.”
+In his childhood, he gained a nickname ‘Pele’ – after he mispronounced the name of a goalkeeper ‘Bile’ – Initially Pele disliked it and complained, but the more he complained, the more it stuck.
+Pele has no meaning and was intended as an insult, though later it was found that the word Bilé is Hebrew for “miracle.”

 Pele grew up in poverty in São Paulo.
 He was taught to play football by his father (who used to play football), but often he had to practise with a sock stuffed with newspapers because he could not afford to buy a football.
 As well as playing football, he worked as a waiter in local tea shops.

-Pele went on to score over 1,000 goals in professional games.
+P ele went on to score over 1,000 goals in professional games.
 (The 1000th goal coming as a penalty in the US league – sparking celebrations around the world).
 His strike rate in international games was one of the highest ever.
-In 92 appearances, he scored 77 goals.
+In 92 international appearances, he scored 77 goals.
+In all games, Pele scored 1,283 goals in 1,366 matches, a ratio of 0.94.

 In the domestic league, Pele made his debut for Santos aged just 16.
 He played for Santos in the Brazilian league from until the 1972-73 season.